MSR Engineer Earl Sherrard explains why you shouldn’t be afraid of tarps when it comes to living outside.

-MSR has been making tents since 1974 when the MSR Mountain Tent debuted as a rugged mountaineering shelter able to withstand any abuse the alpine inflicted.
+MSR has been making tents since 1973 when the MSR Mountain Tent debuted as a rugged mountaineering shelter able to withstand any abuse the alpine inflicted.
 Though our tents have evolved since then, our design principles have not.
 As a shelter, a tent is a very personal thing.
 And many people, from hardcore climbers to weekend warriors, feel a particular attachment to their wilderness home-away-from-home.
 We asked several employees around the office which tent, old or new, they rely on for everything from kayak tours to extended backpacking trips.
-Diane Levy, lead of Customer Service, Warranty & Repairs: The Superfusion 3 My favorite MSR tent is the Superfusion 3, which was made from 2005-2007.
+Diane Levy, lead of Customer Service, Warranty & Repairs: Superfusion 3 My favorite MSR tent is the Superfusion 3, which was made from 2005-2007.
 It was the last phase in the evolution of a model that began as the Moss Deltoid.
-It’s a…
+It’s a versatile…

 I’ve got a few basic philosophies when it comes to gear selection for any of my adventures.
 First and foremost, I look for equipment that is the perfect combination of strength, weight, reliability and repairability.

 At MSR we have the privilege of working with many talented, worldclass photographers.
 One such photographer is Peter Mathis.
 Hailing from Hohenems, Austria, Peter has long captured MSR products in the demanding environments they’re engineered to endure.
 His images are always stunning, seeming to pause time and capture the raw and challenging nature of adventure.
 Take this photo journey with Peter as he explains his five favorite MSR shots, their backstories and what he finds inspirational about each.